 - The IDC capable UE does not detect the presence of in-device coexistence interference.

-If the configuration of logged MBSFN measurements is valid, the UE shall perform logging of measurement results in RRC_CONNECTED in addition to RRC_IDLE, as described in TS 36.331 [3].
+If the configuration of logged MBSFN measurements is valid, the UE shall perform logging of measurement results in RRC_CONNECTED in addition to RRC_IDLE, as described in MFA TS 36.331 [3].

 Otherwise, the logging of measurement results shall be suspended.